 Adding your child’s name to your bank account as a joint owner seems harmless, but could you be putting yourself at risk?

 Let’s review three reasons why listing your child as a joint owner on your bank account can be risky.
-As we go through each of the risks of listing your child as a co-owner on your account, I want you to take a look at your circumstances and consider whether the ease and convenience of joint ownership is really worth it in the long run.
+As we go through each of the risks of listing your child as a co-owner on your account, take a look at your circumstances and consider whether the ease and convenience of joint ownership are really worth it in the long run.

 1. Shared Liabilities

 Making your child a joint owner on your bank account can put you at risk.
 While it makes sense perhaps to list your child on your bank account so that you both are prepared in case of an emergency or so that that child can help you with your banking needs, as you get older, creditors will capitalize on this situation.
 If your child for example runs into trouble with a creditor who’s looking to collect, your entire bank account could be up for grabs Even if you were not involved in any way, just because your child is a co-owner of the account.

 While no one ever plans to get divorced the possibility of divorce is something to consider when listing your child as a co-owner.
 If your adult child goes through a divorce, their former spouse could be entitled to a portion of your jointly held bank account since it’ll likely be included as part of your child’s assets.
 Not only will you have to watch your adult child go through the pain of divorce, but also see your hard-earned savings become a part of the dispute.
 This can add insult to injury for your child who will likely blame themselves for getting you involved in a mess.